Owen Dale: Blackpool

 On 13 January 2022, Blackpool signed Dale, for an undisclosed fee, on a two-year contract.
 On 26 April 2022, he scored his first goal as a permanent Blackpool player, in a 2–0 victory against Barnsley at Oakwell.

 Portsmouth (loan)

 On 7 August 2022, Dale joined Portsmouth on loan for the remainder of the 2022–23 season, making his first Pompey start in a 3–0 EFL League Cup first round win at Cardiff City on 9 August 2022, and scoring his first goal in a 3–1 victory against Bristol Rovers on 20 August 2022.

+Oxford United

+Dale returned to Blackpool and made 32 appearances, mainly at wing-back, but started just one League One game in December 2023 and January 2024.
+With under six months left on his Tangerines contract, he moved to Oxford United on 1 February 2024, making his debut two days later as a 68th minute substitute in a 1–1 home draw against Reading.
+He scored his first goal for Oxford in the side's 4–0 victory over Fleetwood Town on 1 April 2024.

+Wigan Athletic (loan)

+On 3 February 2025, Dale joined Wigan Athletic on loan to the end of the season, making his debut in the side's 2–1 FA Cup Fourth Round defeat against Fulham on 8 February 2025.

+Plymouth Argyle (loan)

+On 1 September 2025, Dale joined Plymouth Argyle on loan to the end of the season, making his first appearance as a second-half substitute in the side's 4–2 defeat of Stockport County on 6 September 2025.